-Atisha says here, “unless we take these vows, which is the nature of engaged bodhichitta” – in other words, engaged bodhichitta means taking the vows, structuring our behavior in this way – “then that aspiration” to achieve enlightenment is not going to take us all the way there, “is not going to increase” all the way to actually bringing us to enlightenment.
+Atisha says here, “unless we take these vows, which is the nature of engaged bodhichitta,” – in other words, engaged bodhichitta means taking the vows, structuring our behavior in this way – “then that aspiration” to achieve enlightenment is not going to take us all the way there, “is not going to increase” all the way to actually bringing us to enlightenment.
 We have to do something; we have to work to develop ourselves.

 (20) Those who maintain at all times other vows from any of the seven classes for individual liberation have the proper share for the bodhisattva vows; others do not.

-(21) As for the seven classes for individual liberation, the Thus Gone One has asserted in his explanations that those of glorious abstinence are supreme; and those are the vows for fully ordained monks.
+(21) As for the seven classes for individual liberation, the Thus Gone One has asserted in his explanations that those of glorious celibacy are supreme; and those are the vows for fully ordained monks.

-And here it’s referring to having a partner, or we’re married – obviously in this context of India we’re talking about being married and having a household and so on – that this might be a bit of a problem in terms of really working to benefit all beings because you have a very serious responsibility to family and taking care of them.
-And when we have a sexual partner, then likewise our attention is very strongly focused on this person and we would like to spend more time with this person than with anybody else.
-And so we tend to want to stop helping others, at least for a while, so that we can go off and have our private life with our lover.
+Here it’s referring to the disadvantage of a layperson’s having a partner or being married.
+Obviously, in this context of India, we’re talking about a layperson being married and having a household; this might be a bit of a problem in terms of really working to benefit all beings because we have a very serious responsibility to our family and taking care of them.
+Furthermore, when we have a sexual partner, our attention is very strongly focused on this person, and we would like to spend more time with this person than with anybody else.
+We tend to want to stop helping others, at least for a while, so that we can go off and have our private life with our lover.
 So, that could be a problem.

 Similarly, if we are taking intoxicants, alcohol, drugs, and so on, that clouds our judgment, our discrimination.
-We can get very lazy; it can make us sleepy; it has many drawbacks that could prevent us from really helping others.
-We become dependent on it usually, that we feel we can’t do certain things unless we have our drug.
+We can get very lazy; they can make us sleepy; they have many drawbacks that could prevent us from really helping others.
+We become dependent.
+Usually, we feel that we can’t do certain things unless we have our drug.

-This is not stating that unless we are a fully ordained monk, we can’t really follow the bodhisattva path, it’s not stating that.
-It’s just saying that if we are a fully ordained monk and live this type of life of abstinence, that this would be the optimal situation for being able to take the bodhisattva vows and keep them.
+This is not stating that unless we are a fully ordained monk, we can’t really follow the bodhisattva path; it’s not stating that.
+It’s just saying that if we are a fully ordained monk and live this type of life of abstinence, this would be the optimal situation for being able to take the bodhisattva vows and keep them.

-So, how do we take these bodhisattva vows?
+How do we take these bodhisattva vows?
 Atisha says: